RSNA organizes data challenges to spur the creation of artificial intelligence (AI) tools for radiology.

 For the 2019 challenge, we assembled a dataset of over 25,000 brain CTs contributed by four research institutions and worked with volunteers from the American Society of Neuroradiology to label them for the presence of five types of intracranial hemorrhages.
 We then invited teams of data scientists and radiologists to use this dataset to develop algorithms that can identify and categorize hemorrhages.

 The 2019 winners

 In 2019, Kaggle recognized the RSNA Intracranial Hemorrhage Detection Challenge as a public good and provided $25,000 in prize money for the winning entries.

 Downloadable data sets

-Downloadable data sets from the 2019 Intracranial Hemorrhage Detection and Classification Challenge are coming soon!
+Data sets from the 2019 Intracranial Hemorrhage Detection are available for download.

 For detailed information about this challenge, visit the Kaggle site.